milansurelia/flutter-of-the-year/src/content/apps/khelo.md

 ---
 name: "Khelo"
 author: "Jimmy sanghani"
-description: "Khelo - An open-source Flutter app.
+description: "Khelo-An open-source Flutter app.
 Experience the thrill of sports like never before with Khelo, the premier sports app that brings you closer to the game you love.
-Stay updated with live scores, in-depth match analysis, player statistics, and exclusive insights, all at your fingertips."
+Stay updated with live scores, in-depth match analysis, player statistics & exclusive insights, all at your fingertips."
 dateLaunched: "2024-07-11"
 images:
   - "../../assets/apps/khelo-1.png"